Data Validation Error Format

 Abstract

-This document specifies a data format to report validation errors of digital objects.
+This document specifies a data format to report validation errors of digital objects with error positions independent from specifid document models.

 1 Introduction

-Data validation is a crucial part of management of data qualitiy and interoperability.
+Data validation is a crucial part of management of data quality and interoperability.
 Validation is applied in many ways and contexts, for instance input forms and editors with visual feedback or schema languages with formal error reports.
 The diversity of use cases imply a variety of error results.
-No common standard exist to express error reports.1
+Existing standards for error reporting such as such as JUnit XML and Test Anything Protocol have narrow use cases in software development.

 The specification of Data Validation Error Format has two goals:

-• unify how validation errors are reported by different validators
+• unify how validation errors are reported by different applications

-• address positions of errors in validated documents
+• reference positions of errors in validated documents, independent from document models

 Last but not least the format should help to better separate validation and presentation of validation results, so both can be solved by different applications.